 The first set of regulatory guidelines for property funds was issued by the Monetary Authority of Singapore in May 1999.

 The first Singapore REIT was listed on the Singapore Exchange in July 2002.
-As of end May 2013, there are 26 REITs and nine Business Trusts listed on the Singapore Exchange with a market capitalisation of approximately SGD 60 billion (EUR 37 billion).
+To date, there are 36 REITs listed on the Singapore Exchange with a market capitalisation of approximately SGD 79 billion.